ahmedsakr/wstrade-api/docs/data/README.md

 <a id="data-getSecurity"></a>
 ### data.`getSecurity`

-Information about a security on the WealthSimple Trade Platform.
+Information about a security on the Wealthsimple Trade Platform.
 * `ticker` is an identifier for a security.
 Read [this document](/docs/ticker.md) to understand how you can specify the ticker.
 * `extensive` is a boolean that triggers a more detailed information draw, including the quote of the security.